aws-samples/stock-trader-app/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+## Stock Trader: Developer Ergonomics on AWS workshop Sample App

+This application is a serverless stock trading application.
+It uses an [AWS Step Functions](https://aws.amazon.com/step-functions/) state machine to orchestrate a set of [AWS Lambda](https://aws.amazon.com/lambda/) functions and records transactions in an [Amazon DynamoDB](https://aws.amazon.com/dynamodb) table.
+It uses AWS SAM and AWS CDK to provision the required resources.

+Please visit the [Developer Ergonomics on AWS](https://developer-ergonomics.workshop.aws/) workshop for instructions on how to build and deploy this sample app.

-## Security
+## Contributing

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See our [Contribuitng Guidelines](CONTRIBUTING.md) for more information before submitting a pull request.

 ## License

 This library is licensed under the MIT-0 License.
-See the LICENSE file.
+See the [LICENSE](LICENSE) file.